How to: Use a Formula to Determine which Cells to Format

 // Create the rule to shade alternate rows without applying a new style.
 FormulaExpressionConditionalFormatting cfRule = worksheet.ConditionalFormattings.AddFormulaExpressionConditionalFormatting(worksheet.Range["$A$2:$G$15"], "=MOD(ROW(),2)=1"); // Specify formatting options to be applied to cells if the condition is true. // Set the background color to light blue. cfRule.Formatting.Fill.BackgroundColor = Color.FromArgb(255, 0xBC, 0xDA, 0xF7);

-The image below shows the result (the workbook is opened in Microsoft® Excel®).
+The image below shows the result.
 Alternate rows are shaded in light blue without applying a new style.